 In mid-April, a couple on holiday in Pembrokeshire visited the Pembroke Dock Heritage Centre.
 John Evans, who now usually goes into the Centre once a week, happened to be there and fell into conversation with the visitors from Kent.
 The man said his father died in a Sunderland crash off Ireland early in 1942 and that he and the other eleven men on board were never found.
 This began to ring some bells with John Evans who checked back on our email exchanges.

 The visitors were Frank Smith and his wife Lynn.
 Frank was indeed the son of Flt Lt Francis Wilfred Smith who died at the controls of Sunderland W3977 of 201 Squadron not long after midnight on the 6th February 1942.
 He was also my mother`s cousin.
-Flt Lt Smith and his wife Rhoda from Essex had Frank (Francis) not long before the flying boat pilot lost his life.
+Flt Lt Smith`s wife Rhoda was three months pregnant with Frank (Francis) when the flying boat pilot lost his life.
 He died just over two weeks after Colin Curtis and his crew were shot down off the Dutch coast.
 Their names are three panels apart on the Air Forces Memorial at Runnymede.

 It was a coincidence that I came across the photograph of the Sunderland pilot with his name in my mother`s handwriting before I completed the story of Colin Curtis.
 Consequently the story of the Sunderland crash became a late addition to Deadlines.
 Otherwise it would never have been told.